A Note from Director of Coaching for Stow Soccer Club:

 I felt it was time to put something together for our coaches to continue developing.
 I am very grateful for all our coaches who give so much of their time and effort.
 I wanted to help and see if we could make this a little easier.
 Below I have listed some websites that I have found to be extremely useful in creating training sessions that are age appropriate and most importantly FUN.

 I ask everyone, if you are not doing so already, to bring a practice plan to your training session with one major theme to train that day.
 Your assigned DOC can help with this plan.

 Things to keep in mind:

-–The DOCs will do Footskills Mon through Thursday for your first half hour of training.
+U9 to U11 – DOC will run foot skills for at least one of your training sessions per week.
 We have decided, as a club, that we will develop our younger players to be technically sound.
 The remainder of your training session should be small number games and teachings (1v.1, 2v.2, and 3v.3).